lewiryan/shell/README.md

-A spot for some shell scripts
+A spot for some shell and other scripts